lofcz/FastCloner/README.md

 ## Contributing

 If you are looking to add new functionality, please open an issue first to verify your intent is aligned with the scope of the project.
-The library is covered by [~300 tests](https://github.com/lofcz/FastCloner/tree/next/FastCloner.Tests), please run them against your work before proposing changes.
+The library is covered by over [500 tests](https://github.com/lofcz/FastCloner/tree/next/FastCloner.Tests), please run them against your work before proposing changes.
 When reporting issues, providing a minimal reproduction we can plug in as a new test greatly reduces turnaround time.

 ## License